witlef/website-hugo-supermeq/content/contact/contact.md

   columns: '1'
 ---

-You can contact SuperMeQ's coordinator via the email stated above.
+You can contact SuperMeQ's coordinator via the email given below.